 - The forested mountains of interior Sardinia have seen high rates of migration to cities in recent years, particularly among young people.

-- But some young people are finding a new way to stay here and succeed, by using an ancient agricultural method to create better-quality products like goat cheese, by grazing their flocks under trees.
+- But some young people are finding a new way to stay here and succeed while fighting climate change, by using an ancient agricultural method to create better-quality products like goat cheese, by grazing their flocks under trees.

 - Called silvopasture, it’s a form of agroforestry that has a long history here, and the variety of forage and abundant shade create cheeses with unique flavors.
 Another side benefit in this arid landscape is reduced forest fire danger due to the goats’ grazing activities.

-- Like agroforestry, silvopasture effectively sequesters large amounts of carbon from the atmosphere while keeping forested landscapes intact and providing habitat for a variety of creatures.
+- Like its close cousin agroforestry, silvopasture is a climate solution because it effectively sequesters large amounts of carbon from the atmosphere while keeping forested landscapes intact and providing habitat for a variety of creatures.

 DESULO, Italy — In a late 1990s photo, a little girl with a ponytail and white apron poses at the corner of a cheese-making machine.
 Two decades later, with the same smile, Fatima Todde, 31, is one of the few casara, or female cheesemakers, in all of Sardinia.

 “The photo was shot when I was 10.
 I was in this laboratory trying to do ricotta.
 It started as a childhood game, and, after the university, cheesemaking became my profession,” Fatima says.
 “A lot of young people move away from these mountains, but we choose to remain.”